James S. Allen: Scottsboro case

 Allen's influence in the Scottsboro case was particularly important, with Yale University historian Glenda Elizabeth Gilmore contending that "we might never have heard of the Scottsboro case if Sol Auerbach, using his Party name, James S. Allen, had not arrived in Chattanooga, Tennessee, in mid-July 1930."
 Allen was listening to the radio in his Chattanooga apartment in March 1931 when he heard that police in Paint Rock, Alabama, had removed nine young black men from a freight train and charged them with rape.
-Auerbach promptly alerted the party's International Labor Defense, of the situation, which quickly became involved in the defense.
+Auerbach promptly alerted the party's International Labor Defense, which quickly became involved in the defense.

-The nine defendants in the case, collectively called the "Scottsboro Boys" in the case after the city in which they were indicted, were aged 13 to 20 and had been traveling aboard a freight train to search for work in Tennessee.
+The nine defendants in the case, collectively called the "Scottsboro Boys" after the city in which they were indicted, were aged 13 to 20 and had been traveling aboard a freight train to search for work in Tennessee.
 They were not traveling as a group and some did not know the others until they met in jail, pulled from the train by a mob of 200 whites following false accusations of rape by two women seeking to avoid prostitution charges.

 The case was publicized relentlessly by Allen in the pages of the Southern Worker and throughout the Communist Party press, with the story crossing over to mainstream press coverage.
-Gilmore wrote, "Without the spotlight that Jim Allen quickly focused on the trials it is most likely that the 'Boys' would have been dead by fall, lost among the thousands of unknown Southern black men executed legally and illegally."
+Gilmore writes, "Without the spotlight that Jim Allen quickly focused on the trials it is most likely that the 'Boys' would have been dead by fall, lost among the thousands of unknown Southern black men executed legally and illegally."